laurapigeon/laurapigeon.github.io/funtiling.md

 tags: [discussion]
 ---

-so many years ago i was active on a minecraft redstone tech server, and i was working on tilings for the floor of my plot. a friend idly built these polyominoes and said they tile and i was like "wow cool" and took a screenshot
+so many years ago i was active on a minecraft redstone tech server, and i was working on tilings for the floor of my plot. a friend idly built these polyominoes and said they tile and i was like \"wow cool\" and took a screenshot

 <p class="imagebox" style="--width: 100px">
     <img src="/resources/images/funtiling/tile-0.png">